Flexberry/flexberry.github.io/pages/products/flexberry-ember/ember-flexberry/controls/ef_error.en.md

 permalink: en/ef_error.html
 lang: en
 autotranslated: true
-hash: 7629110fdf0be5f46d41faf27dfd6aaf57a304b65cde388341bad7b247d06bc9
+hash: 64998e6856d405a528e4a8f2693aef566e45921a6db505f81cbf0255de1acd8b
 summary: Display flexberry-error, the use of t-helpers (localization)
 ---

-[flexberry-error](https://github.com/Flexberry/ember-flexberry/blob/master/addon/components/flexberry-error.js) is a component which displays in `дружелюбном` user error message.
+[flexberry-error](https://github.com/Flexberry/ember-flexberry/blob/master/addon/components/flexberry-error.js) is a component which displays in the» «friendly user error message.

 [Umolchaniu](https://github.com/Flexberry/ember-flexberry/blob/master/addon/components/flexberry-error.js#L8)to display error messages to the modal window, this behavior can be changed by specifying a component parameter with a value of `modal` `false`: